judah4/judah4.github.io/_posts/2019-08-22-make-it-work.md

 Apparently it's attributed to Kent Beck?
-I don't know were I heard if over the years, but it covers how I create my software and games.
+I don't know were I found it, but it covers how I create my software and games.
 I'm writing this in reference to my video game work, so it's going to reference fun and play.